Physical Therapy in Yorkville for Lower Back

 Flexion and Extension X-rays

-Special x-rays called flexion and extension x-rays may help to determine if there is a true instability between vertebrae.
-These X-rays are taken from the side as you bend as far forward and then as far backward as you can.
+Special x-rays called flexion and extension x-rays may help to determine if there is true instability between vertebrae.
+These x-rays are taken from the side as you bend as far forward and then as far backward as you can.
 Comparing the two x-rays allows the doctor to see how much motion occurs between each spinal segment.

 Magnetic Resonance Imaging (MRI)

 An MRI scan uses magnetic waves (not radiation) to create pictures of the lumbar spine in sections called slices.
 The MRI scan shows the bones in the lumbar spine as well as soft tissue structures such as the discs, joints, and nerves.
 MRI scans are painless and don’t subject you to radiation as an x-ray does.
 MRI scans are the most common test for visualizing the lumbar spine after an x-ray has been taken.
 These tests may be recommended if your health care provider is concerned that surgery may be necessary.

 In some cases, specialized MRIs that involve an injection of contrast dye may be recommended by your doctor to see specific structures.
 These special MRIs are performed following the intravenous injection of gadolinium-based dye.
 The contrast dye enhances image quality and can define some structures more than a regular MRI.

 Computed Tomography (CT) Scan

 A CT scan is a special type of x-ray that lets doctors see thin sections or slices of tissue.
 The machine uses a computer and a series of x-rays to create these slices.
 CT scans subject patients to significantly more electromagnetic radiation than a traditional x-ray, so this type of test will only be ordered when truly necessary to help diagnose a problem.
 CTs can be useful for the visualization of bones, soft tissues, and blood vessels.